RavikantShinde05/Onchain_Identity/README.md

 # Concordium Blockchain

-A comprehensive overview and implementation resources for building on the Concordium blockchain — a privacy-focused, regulatory-ready Layer 1 blockchain with built-in identity.
+A comprehensive overview and implementation resources for building on the Concordium blockchain - a privacy focused, regulatory ready Layer 1 blockchain with built-in identity.

 ---